sf-wdi-38/js-oop-flower-power/readme.md

 lily.petals = 6;
 ```

 That's more like it!
-To change the value of the lily object properties.
-We simply access them with dot or bracket notation.
-We then follow with an equals and a new appropriate value.
+To change the value of the lily object properties, we simply access them with dot or bracket notation.
+We then follow with a single equals assignment operator and give a new appropriate value.
 Couldn't be easier!

 <img src = https://seniorhikerphotos.files.wordpress.com/2012/06/lilysarina12052301.jpg width = 75%>

-##Object Methods
+###Object Methods
 One of the most powerful features of Javascript Objects are Methods.
 Methods are *"functions"* that are predefined and built into an object.
-We all know and love `Array` methods like `forEach()`, `map()`, `filter()`, and `reduce()`; these are all Methods of the Array object.
-We use arrays so much that Javascript automagically creates them from an Array constructor without us having to instantiate them with `new` like we did above with the flowers.
+We all know and love `Array` methods like `forEach()`, `map()`, `filter()`, and `reduce()`; these are all methods of the `Array` object.
+We use arrays so much that Javascript gives us the shorthand `[]` syntax to create them instead of calling the `Array` constructor with `new` to make instances, like we did above with the flowers.
 Thanks, Javascript!

-Lets make a simple method in the flower object that outputs to the console whenever we call it.
+Lets make a simple method in the flower constructor that outputs to the console whenever we call it.

 ```javascript
 function Flower() {